doeixd/Open-Commerce-Standard/docs/as-your-used-to.md

 ### Final Recommendation

-For new, greenfield projects aiming to fully embrace the power and philosophy of the Open Commerce Standard, the **Stateless x402 Pattern is the recommended approach.** It best embodies the goals of universality, resilience, and server-driven logic.
+For new, greenfield projects aiming to fully embrace the power and philosophy of the Open Commerce Protocol, the **Stateless x402 Pattern is the recommended approach.** It best embodies the goals of universality, resilience, and server-driven logic.

 The **Stateful Hypermedia Pattern** remains an excellent, fully compliant, and practical alternative for teams who prioritize implementation familiarity and have business needs that align with a stateful order model.